Air France La Première lounge: who gets in and what it costs

 | Exclusive Airport Experience + lounge suite | Business Class passengers on a long-haul Air France flight without a first-class cabin on the route | EUR 3,500 or 700,000 Miles per suite, 1 to 4 people |

-| Extra guests (suite + experience) | Guests of a La Première passenger | First guest free, then EUR 990 or 200,000 Miles per person |
+| Extra guests (suite + experience) | Guests of a La Première passenger | First guest free, then a per-person charge, quoted at EUR 1,200 in June 2026 |

 The EUR 3,500 Business option is the only route into the lounge without a La Première ticket, and it is deliberately positioned as a taste of the first-class journey: the private suite, the Ducasse menu, the Sisley spa, and the private transfer to your aircraft.
 Whether that is worth it is a personal call.
 At 700,000 Miles it is almost never good value per Mile compared with award sweet spots, so if you book it, book it in euros.